 As a first generation family, you may have a lot of questions.
 Eureka College is a personable, welcoming place and you will be guided through the admissions and financial aid process.
 Most importantly, when you become a student here, you will find all of the resources you need to succeed as a member of the First Generation Program.

-Did you know that two thirds of Eureka College students are first generation!
+Did you know that more than 50% of Eureka College new students are first generation?

 The First Generation Program is a FREE PROGRAM designed to make the transition to Eureka College as smooth as possible.
 As you enter your first year of college, it’s important to be a part of this program, so you can connect and build relationships, mentors and faculty and staff members.